Surfrider Federal Priorities

 Plastic pollution is a grave environmental problem that threatens coastal economies and the health of marine ecosystems, including critical components of the food chain.
 Surfrider supports laws aimed at reducing sources of plastic pollution, including prohibition of easily littered single-use plastics, such as plastic bags, straws and polystyrene foam.
 Surfrider also supports prevention and response to ocean trash and funding for agencies and efforts that address marine plastic pollution.
 In 2019, Surfrider Foundation and UCLA Environmental Law Clinic completed a House and Senate briefing on plastic pollution solutions and have Briefing Booklet available online.

-➔ Support: Sen. Udall and Rep. Lowenthal's Break Free from Plastic Pollution Act to tackle the plastic waste crisis through actions to reduce the source of plastic pollution.
+➔ Support: The Break Free from Plastic Pollution Act (HR.
+2238, S. 984) to tackle the plastic waste crisis through actions to reduce the source of plastic pollution.

 TAKE ACTION ON CLIMATE CHANGE

 Coastal communities and marine ecosystems are increasingly threatened by sea level rise, extreme weather events, ocean warming and acidification.
 These threats are exacerbated by the Administration's efforts to expand harmful and unncessary offshore oil drilling.
-Bold federal leadership is needed to reduce greenhouse gas emissions, prohibit new offshore oil drilling, advance coastal adaptation and enhance coastal resiliency by protecting natural shorelines.
+Bold federal leadership is needed to reduce greenhouse gas emissions, prohibit new offshore oil drilling, advance climate justice, protect critical habitat and blue carbon ecosystems, and enhance coastal resiliency by protecting natural shorelines.

-➔ Support: Increased funding for NOAA in the FY 2021 budget including funding for Coastal Zone Management, Coastal Resilience, Sea Grant, and National Marine Sanctuaries programs.
-Take action.
+➔ Support: Increased funding for NOAA in the FY 2023 budget including funding for Coastal Zone Management, Coastal Resilience, Sea Grant, and National Marine Sanctuaries programs.